 Follow the instructions in any non-delivery report (also known as an NDR or bounce message) that you receive.

-Check out the most common problems that external senders encounter in Troubleshooting mail sent to Office 365.
+Check out the most common problems that external senders encounter in External senders - Troubleshoot email sent to Microsoft 365.

 Check the Microsoft community forums.